-As a Branch College of the University of New Mexico, UNM-Los Alamos is fully accredited by The Higher Learning Commission of the North Central Association of Colleges and Schools.
+As a Branch College of the University of New Mexico, UNM-Los Alamos is fully accredited by The Higher Learning Commission.

 Student Outcomes Assessment

 Student Outcomes Assessment is an essential measure of the institution's effectiveness in achieving its goals as outlined in the UNM-Los Alamos Mission Statement.
 It is an ongoing process intended to measure student academic achievement and adjust and adopt courses and programs as needed.
 Faculty have the primary ownership and responsibility for the development, implementation, and monitoring as part of the College Assessment Review Committee (CARC).
 Specific competencies at the course/program level and the assessment tools used to measure identified competencies are continuously being developed and continuously being implemented.
 See the current report at https://losalamos.unm.edu/assessment.